-Certain clinical placements will require students to have updated flu shots, TB testing and Hepatitis B vaccination as well as a Police Record Check (including Vulnerable Sector Screening"/ and a check of the Pardoned Sex Offender Data Base).
+Certain clinical placements will require students to have updated flu shots, TB testing and Hepatitis B vaccination as well as a Police Record Check (including Vulnerable Sector Screening"/ and a check of the Pardoned Sex Offender Data Base - refer to Criminal Reference Check below).
 It is the student's responsibility to ensure he or she is eligible to participate in clinical placements.
 The College assumes no responsibility for these matters and students should be aware that tuition will not be refunded in the event that access to a placement is denied.